 In just three minutes, you can practice:

 - “Being in” your public speaking personna, or avatar (here’s a discussion of avatars with attitude)

 - Speaking more slowly, while clearly articulating every word

 - Focusing on the person you’re talking to

 Of course, this list could go on and on.

 None of these things are difficult.
 What’s difficult is getting so familiar with them, so comfortable with them, that they become part of your “public speaking DNA”—effortless and automatic habits that are there for you when you need them under pressure.

 As a music student at the fabulous New England Conservatory, I was constantly regaled with stories of musicians who’d dedicated their entire lives to their craft.
 Duke Ellington, whose “music was (his) mistress.”
 Sonny Rollins, who my husband played with for many years, and who practiced in solitary splendor on the Williamsburg Bridge.

-This year, Sheila was honored with a National Endowment of the Arts Jazz Masters award for her lifetime of musical achievement.
+In 2012, Sheila was honored with a National Endowment of the Arts Jazz Masters award for her lifetime of musical achievement.
 Those minutes of street practice she put in each day eventually powered her major body of creative work.

 That’s how it works with public speaking, too.